Need for Development of a Climbing Specific Fitness Battery for Youth Climbing Comparable to Other Sport Specific Fitness Batteries

 1. What are the metabolic/energy demands of climbing?

-Since all systems are utilized, all energy systems (ATC-CP, lactic acid/glycolytic, and aerobic system/oxidative) should be evaluated in a testing battery.
+Since all systems are utilized, all energy systems (ATP-PC, lactic acid/glycolytic, and aerobic system/oxidative) should be evaluated in a testing battery.

-2. What are the metabolic/energy demands of climbing?
+2. What are the biomechanical demands of climbing?

 Biomechanics describes the detailed interaction between an athlete’s muscles, bones, and tendons and what movement is then produced.
 The type of movement as well as the speed of movement around the involved joints are important to consider as well.
 In climbing, the shoulder and hips are often the primary joints to consider – along with their associated prime mover muscles.